dougwollison/nlingual/readme.txt

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/nlingual/releases) for this project.**

+= 2.7.0 =
+Added language detection and rewriting to backend, including the login page.

 = 2.6.1 =
 Fixed language support detection on various archives.